hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Users can also input estimated default consumption.
 This gets used when there is no daily-specific consumption.

-Additionally, we want let users see what the optimization suggests.
+Additionally, we want to let users see what the optimization suggests.
-This will let them oversee the model and point out potential issues.
+Then, they will be able to point out potential issues.

 **Optimization runs**